KelloTomas/LisbonDistributedAppPackmanMultiplayer/README.md

 ## How to run
 - Build solution as DEBUG with Visual Studio
 - Set "Process creation service" and "Puppet Master" as startup project
+- Set program arguments:
+	- Process creation service: url where to listen
+	- Puppet Master: location of commands file
 - Run project.
-Proc. creation service hase location of server and client .exe files in their project location, Debug, Bin.
-Don't move them
+(Process creation service hase location of server and client .exe files in their project location, Debug, Bin.
+Don't move them)

 ## Example of input file for PuppetMaster